CREATING AN ATMOSPHERE WHERE FAITH, SCHOLARSHIP AND CREATIVITY CAN SEAMLESSLY CONNECT.

 - Christ the King Chapel, which was dedicated in 1947 to all military chaplains and service personnel, houses a special plaque and religious articles remembering the ultimate sacrifice made by Father Aloysius Schmitt, who was the first chaplain to perish in World War II in the attack on the U.S.S.
 Oklahoma at Pearl Harbor.

 - Stewardship of environmental resources is promoted by the Loras Sustainability Green Team.
-The team tracks energy and resource efficiency in campus buildings; they also advocate Fair Trade practices and purchasing within the College to foster what recent popes have identified as a genuinely “human ecology.”
+The team tracks energy and resource efficiency in campus buildings, advocates for Fair Trade practices and purchasing within the College to foster what recent popes have identified as a genuinely “human ecology,” plant and harvest an on-campus garden, and celebrate a Feast of St. Francis of Assisi yearly event.

-- Students “come away for a while” on Antioch, Journey, and Spiritual Impact retreats, during Lenten reflection days and missions, and during the St. Pius X Seminary fall and spring retreats.
+- Students “come away for a while” on Antioch, Beyond Antioch, and retreats, during Lenten reflection days and missions, and during the St. Pius X Seminary fall and spring retreats.

 “It is good to give thanks to the Lord, to sing praise to your name, Most High, to proclaim your love at daybreak, your faithfulness in the night, With the ten—stringed harp, With melody upon the lyre.
 For you make me jubilant, Lord, by your deeds; At the works of your hands I shout for joy.”
 Psalm 92:1-5